bhaveshpandey/bhaveshpandey.github.io/_posts/2020-12-09-legos-Asset-Management-System-Part1.md

 Following screenshot shows slightly larger part of the database.
 This is where Neo4j actually starts to shine as a database tool.
 The visual information that we can get by simply observing the graph lets us quickly identify patterns and visually inspect the database!
 You can see in the image below (Figure 10), most of the asset nodes are clustered around different **Users** since they are generating a lot of assets.
 Additionally most of the assets are also clustered around **Packages** which are referencing these assets.
 You can then run queries which are simply not possible out of the box (or will take quite a lot of python) in other databases such as:

-* What are the Packages which have similar contents?
+* Which Packages have similar contents?

-* What Packages share maximum number of assets?
+* Which Packages share maximum number of assets?

 * How long does a complete iteration of an Asset take? (aggregating time taken to generate each dependency of an asset)?